utkdigitalinitiatives/Islandora_manual/modules/tests/islandoraoaitest_xml.md

  5. enable the modules and save
  6. create a collection: test3 (to be able to refer to both)
- 7. do the exact same ingest as before, but the namespace is test3
+ 7. do the exact same ingest as before, but the namespace is test3 and the parent is islandora:test3
  8. make the 18 test3 xml files.